Stats & Skills

 Energy

-Energy represents the character’s physical stamina and capacity to perform tasks.
-Stamina is required for almost all actions.
+Energy represents the player's physical stamina and capacity to perform daily tasks.
+When out of Energy, a player will be unable to perform any demanding actions.

 Actions that require energy: